Making an Impact through Programs

 2. Free Classroom Resources for Educators.

-The future of because I said I would includes clubs in schools.
-Clubs will be developed in school systems in communities where because I said I would chapters exist.
-Adult chapter members will serve as role models and leaders to school clubs.
-School clubs will provide opportunities for service learning, personal development and volunteerism through the practice of personal accountability.
+Because I said I would has extended our Chapter Program to High Schools with hopes to open Middle School and even College Level Chapters in the future.
+The first 3 High School Chapters have been selected to start in communities where because I said I would adult Chapters exist.
+Adult chapter members will serve as role models and leaders to school chapters located in Cleveland, Akron, and Columbus, OH.
+School chapters provide opportunities for service learning, personal development and volunteerism through the practice of personal accountability.
+Click here to learn more about High School Chapters.

 Character education in schools has been shown to: